 There is a dangerous myth that alcohol and drugs are the gateway to boundless creativity.
 In response to this, I urge you to take a hard look at Ernest Hemingway, Vincent Van Gogh, Kurt Cobain, Elvis Presley and Amy Winehouse.
 Substance abuse stole the lives of these prolific legends and forever slammed the gates on their creative drive.
 I don’t want you to suffer the same fate.
 With these seven strategies, your creativity can thrive freely without being crushed beneath the brutal fallout of substance abuse.

+Clean creativity can come in many forms.
 Drugs and alcohol release feel-good dopamine and other neurotransmitters that fill you with a rush of misguided assurance in your own creativity.
 This temp confidence may propel you to produce, but it’s a surefire way to crash and burn.
 Fortunately, exercise releases these empowering neurotransmitters too.
 So reach for your sneakers instead of a quick fix.
 Lift weights at the gym, run on a local track, walk the dog or clean the house.
 It’ll churn those creative juices and safely lift your confidence in all aspects of life.

 Fresh Air and Sunshine